frontenddogma/web-development-glossary/manuscript/t.md

 : An accessibility service for Android that helped blind and visually impaired users to interact with their devices.
 TalkBack used spoken words, vibration, and other audible feedback to allow the user to know what is happening on the screen allowing the user to better interact with their device.
 In 2017, it was replaced by Google with the Android Accessibility Suite. [†](#w-talkback)

 tar
 : A computer software utility for collecting many files into one archive file, often referred to as a tarball, for distribution or backup purposes.
 The name is derived from “tape archive,” as it was originally developed to write data to sequential I/O devices with no file system of their own.
-The archive data sets created by tar contain various file system parameters, such as name, time stamps, ownership, file access permissions, and directory organization.
+The archive data sets created by tar contain various file system parameters, such as name, timestamps, ownership, file access permissions, and directory organization.
 The command-line utility was first introduced in the Version 7 Unix in 1979, replacing the tp program. [†](#w-tar)

 Tarball
 : A tar archive file.